Foundations of regular variation on topological spaces: Regularly varying measures on topological spaces

-Note that the measure $\nu$ in Definition~\ref{def:RV} (unlike the tail measure $\mu$) is not necessarily supported by the union of all sets from $\sS$.
-While this definition suits possibly infinite measures $\nu$, it is usually applied to probability measures.
+Recall that linear scaling on $\XX$ is denoted by $\mydot$ and then the regular variation of $\nu$ is denoted as $\nu\in \RV(\XX,\mydot,\sS,g,\mu)$.
+Note that the measure $\nu$ in Definition~\ref{def:RV} (unlike the tail measure $\mu$) is not necessarily supported on the union of all sets in $\sS$.
+While this definition accommodates possibly infinite measures $\nu$, it is usually applied to probability measures.

-The regular variation property is often formulated by assuming the existence of an increasing sequence $(a_n)_{n\in\NN}$ of positive constants such that $n(T_{a_n^{-1}}\nu)$ vaguely converges in $\sS$ to $\mu$ as $n\to\infty$.
-A variant of this definition can be found in \cite{hul:lin06}, where the sequence $(a_n)$ is assumed to be regularly varying.
-Another variant can be found in \cite[Definition~B.2.1]{kul:sol20}, where the sequence $(a_n)$ is assumed to be monotone and converging to infinity.
-Below we show that this definition is equivalent to ours under condition (B), see Theorem~\ref{thr:ks}(iii).
-Furthermore, it follows from the proof of Theorem~\ref{thr:ks} that assuming that $\sS$ contains the set $\{\modulus>1\}$ for a continuous modulus $\modulus$ makes it possible to omit the assumption that $g(t)\to\infty$ in Definition~\ref{def:RV}.
+The regular variation property is often formulated by assuming the existence of an increasing sequence $(a_n)_{n\in\NN}$ of positive constants such that $n(T_{a_n^{-1}}\nu)$ converges vaguely in $\sS$ to a measure $\mu$ as $n\to\infty$.
+A variant of this definition is given in \cite{hul:lin06}, where the sequence $(a_n)$ is assumed to be regularly varying.
+Another variant appears in \cite[Definition~B.2.1]{kul:sol20}, where the sequence $(a_n)$ is assumed to be monotone and converging to infinity.
+Below we show that this definition is equivalent to ours under Condition~(B), see Theorem~\ref{thr:ks}(iii).
+Furthermore, it follows from the proof of Theorem~\ref{thr:ks} that, if $\sS$ contains the set $\{\modulus>1\}$ for a continuous modulus $\modulus$, one may omit the assumption that $g(t)\to\infty$ in Definition~\ref{def:RV}.

-A Baire measurable random element $\xi$ is a measurable map from a probability space to $\XX$ with its Baire $\sigma$-algebra.
-If its distribution $\nu$ (which is a Baire probability measure on $\XX$) satisfies conditions of Definition~\ref{def:RV}, that is,
+A Baire measurable random element $\xi$ is a measurable map from a probability space to $\XX$ equipped with its Baire $\sigma$-algebra.
+If its distribution $\nu$ (which is a Baire probability measure on $\XX$) satisfies the conditions of Definition~\ref{def:RV}, that is,

 with $g(t)\to\infty$ as $t\to\infty$, then $\xi$ is said to be regularly varying on $\sS$, and we write $\xi\in \RV(\XX,T, \sS,g,\mu)$.